briansproule20/badlifeadvice/README.md

 # NPC Chat
-Receive life advice from your favorite characters and NPCs.
-Be warned, some of these individuals have not made good life choices.
+Receive advice from your favorite fictional characters and NPCs.
+Be warned, these individuals have not made good life choices.